Indonesian Marine Corps: Organization

 The order of battle of the Indonesian Marine Corps consists of three divisions, one independent brigade, and a special ops unit (Taifib).
-Each Marine division oversees the Marine Infantry Brigade, the Marine Combat Support Regiment, the Marine Artillery Regiment and the Marine Cavalry Regiment.
+Each Marine division oversees a Marine Infantry Brigade, a Marine Combat Support Regiment, a Marine Artillery Regiment and a Marine Cavalry Regiment.
 The 4th Marine Infantry Brigade covers 4 Marine Infantry Battalions plus other support units.
 The Marine Corps also maintain a special operations unit which are the Marine's Amphibious Reconnaissance Battalion (Taifib) and also the joint Navy-Marine's counter-terrorism Denjaka.

-Organizational Command Structure

-As a component Principal Command of the Indonesian Navy, the Marine Corps is structured into the following in accordance with the provisions of Presidential Regulation No. 66/2019 on the Organization of the Indonesian National Armed Forces:
+As a component Principal Command of the Indonesian Navy, the Marine Corps is structured into the following in accordance with the provisions of Presidential Regulation No. 84/2025 on the Organization of the Indonesian National Armed Forces: